Renormalization group and UV completion of cosmological perturbations: Gravitational collapse as a critical phenomenon: Renormalization-group approach

-In Fig.\,\ref{fig:over-underdense} we show the temporal evolution of the physical trajectory using the so-obtained 1RG and 2RG solutions (see Fig.\,\ref{fig:pade} where we show solutions up to 4RG).
+In Fig.\,\ref{fig:over-underdense} we show the temporal evolution of the physical trajectory using the so-obtained 1RG and 2RG solutions (see Fig.\,\ref{fig:pade} for results up to 4RG).
+In the overdense case, the RG (and also the UV) solutions become complex after collapse, and therefore we show the real parts (solid lines/dots) as well as the absolute parts (faint lines/dots) of the respective solutions.
 Clearly, 1RG and 2RG resolve the collapse to higher accuracy as compared to low-order LPT predictions (top panel).
 In the underdense case (lower panel), 1RG and 2RG are performing well even for some time beyond the expected range of validity.
 Still, comparing the late-time evolution between the two RG solutions in the void case, it is observed that 2RG does not improve significantly over 1RG for $a\gtrsim10$.

 In fact, going to times much later than shown in Fig.\,\ref{fig:over-underdense}, 2RG performs poorly.
 The reason for that is that the term $\sim a^2$ within the brackets of~\eqref{eq:RG2sol} adds a root in $\rRGtwo(a)$ at $a=a_\star = - \epsilon^{-1} (4/3) [21+ \sqrt{651}]\approx -62.02/\epsilon$, pushing the void solution into an artificial collapse and, therefore, into unphysical behavior.
 We will further address related points in the following, as well as simple counter measures.